Food science: Definition

+Background

+Food science developed gradually from traditional food preservation practices into a formal scientific discipline during the 19th and 20th centuries.
+Yet, early food preservation methods such as salting, drying, and fermentation were used for thousands of years to extend the shelf life of perishable foods.
+Archeological evidence revealed that ancient civilizations, including those of Egypt, preserved fish and meat with salt as early as 2000 BCE.
+Throughout much of human history, the ability to preserve food safely played a crucial role in sustaining communities during times of limited food availibility and war.

 Disciplines

 Some of the subdisciplines of food science are described below.

 Food chemistry

 Food chemistry is the study of chemical processes and interactions of all biological and non-biological components of foods.
 The biological substances include such items as meat, poultry, lettuce, beer, and milk.

-It is similar to biochemistry in its main components such as carbohydrates, lipids, and protein, but it also includes areas such as water, vitamins, minerals, enzymes, food additives, flavors, and colors.
+It is similar to biochemistry in its main components such as enzymes, carbohydrates, lipids, and protein, but it also includes areas such as water, vitamins, minerals, food additives, flavors, and colors.
 This discipline also encompasses how products change under certain food processing techniques and ways either to enhance or to prevent them from happening.

 Food physical chemistry

 Food physical chemistry is the study of both physical and chemical interactions in foods in terms of physical and chemical principles applied to food systems, as well as the application of physicochemical techniques and instrumentation for the study and analysis of foods.

 Food engineering

 Food engineering is the industrial processes used to manufacture food.
 It involves coming up with novel approaches for manufacturing, packaging, delivering, ensuring quality, ensuring safety, and devising techniques to transform raw ingredients into wholesome food options.